odysseyofnoises/EurKEY-Ultra/README.md

 # EurKEY Ultra—Multilingual European and Symbolic Keyboard Layout

 EurKEY Ultra is a keyboard layout based off of EurKEY 1.3 beta by Steffen Brüntjen.
 At first, I was just looking for a keyboard to type German characters ä, ü, ö, and ß without having to use the Windows emoji picker menu.
 I tried the US international keyboard layout built into Windows and hated it because of the way it handles the quote and grave keys.
 Then I found EurKEY, which is a lot better because it doesn't get in your way and also has access to more symbols than the standard US international keyboard.
 EurKEY is a great layout, but I felt like there were some mistakes and missed opportunities in it.
 This got me interested in the idea of multilingual typing and led me to a quest to find the ultimate European keyboard.
 There's also Eumak, but that's only available for Linux.
-I saw there wasn't another keyboard out there that could type most European languages that use Latin-based characters, so I decided to try making one using KbdEdit.
+I saw there wasn't another keyboard out there that could type most European languages that use Latin-based characters, so I decided to try making one.
 I used the MSKLC file for EurKEY 1.3 beta available on the EurKEY Keyboard Layouts - Clone Project on GitHub as a base.
+I used KbdEdit Premium to make this layout.

 # Language Enhancements